2014 Fort Hood shootings: Shootings

-He then got into his car and drove slowly to a motor pool building to which he had been assigned, firing at two soldiers and wounding one of them along the way on 73rd Street.
+Lopez then got into his car and drove slowly to a motor pool building to which he had been assigned, firing at two soldiers and wounding one of them along the way on 73rd Street.
 Upon reaching the building, Lopez fired at a soldier inside the office, but missed her and grazed the head of another soldier.
 He then killed Sgt.
 Timothy Owens when Sgt.
 Owens approached him and tried to talk him down, and wounded another soldier.
 He then moved on to the building's vehicle bay area, where he injured two soldiers, after which his weapon misfired.
 Lopez then proceeded to the 1st Medical Brigade headquarters in his car.

 Along the way, he fired a round into a car occupied by two soldiers, wounding the passenger.
 Reaching the intersection of 73rd Street and Motorpool Road, Lopez shot at two other soldiers, but missed both of them.
 Reaching the medical building, Lopez shot and wounded 1st Lt.
 John Arroyo Jr., in the throat as he was walking outside in the western parking lot.
 He then entered the building and fatally shot a soldier at the main entrance desk, Staff Sgt.
 Carlos Lazaney-Rodriguez; he also wounded two other soldiers inside.
 Then, Lopez walked down the main hallway, wounded MAJ Patrick W. Miller, shooting him point blank in the abdomen, and exited through a doorway.

 Approximately eight minutes after the shooting first started, Lopez drove to the parking lot of another building, Building 39002, where he was confronted by an unidentified military police officer, with whom he had a verbal exchange.
 When he brandished his weapon, the officer fired a shot at him that missed.
-The officer then disarmed herself by dropping her weapon and crying before Lopez responded by committing suicide, shooting himself in the right side of the head with his own pistol.
-Two medics from 1st Medical Brigade, whom the officer was originally speaking with, began to perform medical aid to Lopez before they assisted in providing aid to the wounded, neither medic were properly recognized.
+Lopez responded by committing suicide, shooting himself in the right side of the head.
+Two medics from 1st Medical Brigade, whom the officer was originally speaking with, began to perform medical aid along with the officer to Lopez before they assisted in providing aid to the wounded.
 A total of 34 rounds were fired during the shooting spree: eleven at the administrative office, nine at the motor pool building, five at the medical building, and nine from inside his car.
 It was later revealed that Lopez, who was in uniform at the time of the shooting, wasn't authorized to carry a concealed firearm.